NCAR/dos_and_donts/README.md

 *   add date break with papers
 *   add appropriate links from project to dataset and from datasets to projects
 *   not all collaborators have email addresses or pictures, add those
-*   separate "models" and "projects"
+*   separate between "models" and "projects" ok
+*   want to migrate it to https://github.com/NCAR/computational_hydrology instead?

 ###Contributors, please consider the following: